2 firefighters confirmed dead after fire aboard cargo ship in Port Newark

 CBS New York's John Dias and Zinnia Maldonado have live team coverage from the scene this morning.

 The fire broke out around 9:30 p.m.
 Wednesday on the 10th floor of the ship docked by Corbin and Marsh streets.
-Officials said multiple vehicles on the ship caught fire, then spread to the two floors above.
+Officials said half a dozen vehicles on the 10th floor of the ship caught fire, then spread to the two floors above.

 A public safety spokesperson said the main body of the fire has been put out, but crews are still working to get it completely under control.